-Sports activities are more than play.
+For young athletes, sports activities are more than play.
 Participation in athletics improves physical fitness, coordination, and self-discipline, and gives children valuable opportunities to learn teamwork.

-Children are Still Growing
+Children Are Still Growing

 Children Vary in Size and Maturity